Our supportive team in Student Services helps your child achieve the best possible learning outcomes in a safe and caring learning environment.

 In addition to supporting individual students, our pastoral care program includes a range of specific year group programs that target values and skills including; citizenship, leadership, enhanced self esteem, resiliency and goal setting.
 We provide opportunities for students to engage with their school and broader community and play a key role in celebrating the endeavours and achievements of our students.

 Our programs are also designed to assist students to make the necessary transitions as they move firstly into high school and then from the middle school to the senior school.

-Associate Principals work closely with the Year Coordinators on all matters to do with student behaviour, and social and emotional development and provides support for students, staff and parents in relation to the education of all students.
+Associate Principals work closely with the Student Advocates on all matters to do with student behaviour, and social and emotional development and provides support for students, staff and parents in relation to the education of all students.

 Student Services is the first port of call for student needs throughout the school day.
 They can assist students with timetables, basic First Aid and illness, late arrivals and early departures.
 Students Services is where parents/carers report absentees each day and let the school know of any changes in circumstances.
 Student Services will refer students to the relevant specialist staff member when needed.

 Aboriginal and Islander Education Officers (AIEO) play an important role in the pastoral care and academic and social development of Aboriginal and Torres Strait Islander students.
 Their role is to assist teachers with the delivery of planned education programs and encourage a supportive and inclusive learning environment.

 AIEO’s act as a liaison between the community and the school to develop education programs relevant to education and cultural needs and support Aboriginal and Torres Strait Islander students, particularly those at risk, through mentoring and pastoral care to encourage participation and achievement.